-By a letter of 13 September 2013 the Principal Director of Human Resources, on behalf of the President, wrote to the complainant to inform her that her request for review was rejected.
+By a letter of 13 September 2013 the Principal Director of Human Resources, on behalf of the President, wrote to the complainant to inform him that his request for review was rejected.
 She added that the decision could be contested by way of an internal appeal to the Internal Appeals Committee (IAC).
-On 18 September the complainant filed an appeal with the IAC challenging that decision.
+On 17 September the complainant filed an appeal with the IAC challenging that decision.

-On the complaint form she filed with the Tribunal, the complainant indicates that she is impugning a decision of 11 December 2012, which is the date on which decision CA/D 17/12 was adopted.
+On the complaint form he filed with the Tribunal, the complainant indicates that he is impugning a decision of 11 December 2012, which is the date on which decision CA/D 17/12 was adopted.

-She asks the Tribunal to order the EPO to quash the provision in Article 3 of decision CA/D 17/12 that provides that "for part-time staff [the] amount of EUR 4 000, which is taken as basis for the calculation, shall be reduced according to the percentage of time worked", to reimburse the deducted amount, and to grant her moral damages and costs
+He asks the Tribunal to order the EPO to quash the provision in Article 3 of decision CA/D 17/12 that provides that "[a]ny other form of leave or absence shall be deducted from the basic amount of EUR 4 000, proportionally pro rata temporis", to reimburse the deducted amount, and to grant him moral damages and costs.